Themekraft/BP-WC-Vendors/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Fixed some js issues in the profile.
+* Delete all js and css dependencies and make use of the new filter to enquire needed css and js wc_vendors_view_dashboard and wc_vendors_view_feedback
+* Rework all code to get conform with the WordPress Coding Style Guide
+* Code cleanup.

 = 1.0.6 =
- Fixed an issue reported by aubergine10: BP profile breaks bad if WC Vendors PRO not active Props to aubergine10: Edited the readme.txt to hyperlink the plugin dependencies
+* Fixed an issue reported by aubergine10: BP profile breaks bad if WC Vendors PRO not active
+* Props to aubergine10: Edited the readme.txt to hyperlink the plugin dependencies

 = 1.0.5 =
 * Add the price and add to cart button to the BuddyForms product list